How Much Compensation For Slip Trip Or Fall Claims At Work?

 During this first meeting, we will evaluate whether you have a valid claim and will give you an estimate of what level of slip, trip and fall compensation you could receive.
 We understand that this is a particularly challenging time for you and the uncertainty of the process can be daunting.
 Therefore, we are here to lend support and answer any questions you may have.

 We also hope this guide serves to alleviate some of your concerns.
-Below, we’ll discuss slip, trip and fall statistics, slip, trip and fall prevention so you don’t suffer again because of your employer’s negligence, and how much compensation you could be entitled to for your injuries.
+Below, we’ll discuss slip, trip and fall statistics, slip, trip and fall prevention so you don’t suffer again because of your employer’s negligence, and how much fall at work compensation you could be entitled to for your injuries.

 We’ll also provide details on No Win No Fee agreements and answer some frequently asked questions when it comes to slip, trip and fall claims, such as: